genai-impact/ecologits/docs/methodology/llm_inference.md

 The generation latency, $\Delta T$, is the duration of the inference measured on the server and is independent of networking latency.
 We estimate the generation latency using the [ML.ENERGY Leaderboard](https://ml.energy/leaderboard/?__theme=light) dataset with the previously mentioned filters applied.

-Again, in order to being consistent with physics (and fit the data) while staying relatively simple, we opted for a function of the form
+To be consistent with observed behaviors while staying relatively simple we opted to fit a function of the form

 $$
 f_L(P_{\text{active}}, B) = \alpha P_{\text{active}} + \beta B + \gamma,
 $$

-that is, linear in both the number of parameters and the batch size.
+that is linear in both the number of parameters and the batch size.

 We find the values :